-Three or four registers control the overall operation of the internal EEPROM Data Memory.
-These are the address register, EEA for HT67L2540A or registers, EEAL and EEAH for HT67L2550A, the data register, EED and a single control register, EEC.
-As the EEA or the EEAL, EEAH and EED registers are located in Sector 0, they can be directly accessed in the same way as any other Special Function Register.
+Three registers control the overall operation of the internal EEPROM Data Memory.
+These are the address register, EEA, the data register, EED and a single control register, EEC.
+As both the EEA and EED registers are located in Sector 0, they can be directly accessed in the same way as any other Special Function Register.
 The EEC register however, being located in Sector 1, can only be read from or written to indirectly using the MP1L/MP1H or MP2L/MP2H Memory Pointer pairs and Indirect Addressing Register, IAR1/IAP2.
 Because the EEC control register is located at address 40H in Sector 1, the MP1L or MP2L Memory Pointer must first be set to the value 40H and the MP1H or MP2H Memory Pointer high byte set to the value, 01H, before any operations on the EEC register are executed.

 Register Bit

 Name 7 6 5 4 3 2 1 0

-EEA (HT67L2540A) EEA7 EEA6 EEA5 EEA4 EEA3 EEA2 EEA1 EEA0
+EEA EEA7 EEA6 EEA5 EEA4 EEA3 EEA2 EEA1 EEA0

-EEAL (HT67L2550A) EEAL7 EEAL6 EEAL5 EEAL4 EEAL3 EEAL2 EEAL1 EEAL0

-EEAH (HT67L2550A) EEAH0

 EED D7 D6 D5 D4 D3 D2 D1 D0

 EEC D7 WREN WR RDEN RD